 - Explain that because the students met the goal, they are ready to pass the exercise.
-This step is called the Hot Timing step. - ♦ Identify for students the method they should use to alert you (via red/green pouches or another method) when they are ready to pass. - ♦ Tell students that they must continue to practice while they wait for you.
-If they do not work while they wait, they will lose their turn to read for you and pass the exercise. - ♦ Explain the requirements for passing: Students must read 60 or more words correctly, with three or fewer errors, in one minute.
-If students read down the columns and across the rows before the timer sounds, they should go to the beginning of the first column and start reading down again. - Inform students that today you are going to pretend that everyone has passed the exercise by reading 64 words and making 3 errors. - ♦ Direct students to write the number 64, a passing score, on the words read line on the right side of the exercise sheet. - ♦ Direct students to write the number 3 on the errors line on the right side of the exercise sheet. - ♦ Tell students to do the subtraction problem and to write the answer on the hot score line.
-Explain to students that when they do their individual hot timings with you, you will write this score if they pass. - Dictate five to ten words from the word list.
-Instruct students to spell out the words on the back of the exercise sheet as you dictate them.
+This step is called the Hot Timing step. - ♦ Identify for students the method they will use to alert you (via red/green pouches or another method) when they are ready to pass. - ♦ Tell students that they must continue to practice while they wait for you.
+If they do not work while they wait, they will lose their turn to read for you and pass the exercise. - ♦ Identify the requirements for passing: Students must read 50 or more words correctly, with three or fewer errors, in one minute.
+If students read down the columns and across the rows before the timer sounds, they should go to the beginning of the first column and start reading down again. - Inform students that today you are going to pretend that everyone has passed the exercise. - Direct students to write the number 54, a passing score, on the words read line on the right side of the exercise sheet. - ♦ Direct students to write the number 3 on the errors line on the right side of the exercise sheet. - ♦ Tell students to do the subtraction problem and to write the answer on the hot score line.
+Explain to students that when they do their individual hot timings, you will write this score if they pass. - ♦ Dictate five words from the word list.
+Instruct students to spell out the words on the back of their exercise sheets as you dictate them.